quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 # Serializing qlog {#concrete-formats}

-This document and other related qlog schema definitions are intentionally independent of serialization format.
-This means that implementers themselves can choose how to represent and serialize qlog data practically on disk or on the wire.
-Some examples of possible formats are JSON, CBOR, CSV, protobuf, flatbuffers, etc.
+qlog schema definitions in this document, {{QLOG-QUIC}} and {{QLOG-H3}} are intentionally agnostic to serialization formats.
+The choice of format is an implementation decision.
+Some examples of possible formats are JSON, CBOR, CSV, protocol buffers, flatbuffers, etc.

-All these formats make certain tradeoffs between flexibility and efficiency, with textual formats like JSON typically being more flexible but also less efficient than binary formats like protocol buffers.
-The format choice will depend on the practical use case of the qlog user.
-For example, for use in day to day debugging, a plaintext readable (yet relatively large) format like JSON is probably preferred.
-However, for use in production, a more optimized yet restricted format can be better.
-In this latter case, it will be more difficult to achieve interoperability between qlog implementations of various protocol stacks, as some custom or tweaked events from one might not be compatible with the format of the other.
-This will also reflect in tooling: not all tools will support all formats.
+Serialization formats make certain tradeoffs between usability, flexibility, interoperability, and efficiency.
+Implementations should take these into consideration when choosing a format.
+For instance, a textual format like JSON can be more flexible than a binary format but more verbose, typically making it less efficient than a binary format.
+A plaintext readable (yet relatively large) format like JSON is potentially more usable for users operating on the logs directly, while a more optimized yet restricted format can better suit the constraints of a large scale operation.
+A custom or restricted format could be more efficient for analysis with custom tooling but might not be interoperable with general-purpose qlog tools.

-This being said, the authors prefer JSON as the basis for storing qlog, as it retains full flexibility and maximum interoperability.
-Storage overhead can be managed well in practice by employing compression.
-For this reason, this document details how to practically transform qlog schema definitions to {{!JSON=RFC8259}}, its subset {{!I-JSON=RFC7493}}, and its streamable derivative {{!JSON-Text-Sequences=RFC7464}}s.
-Concrete options to bring down JSON size and processing overheads are discuseed in {{optimizations}}.
+Considering these tradeoffs, JSON-based serialization formats provide features that make them a good starting point for qlog flexibility and interoperability.
+For these reasons, JSON is a recommended default and expanded considerations are given to how to map qlog to JSON ({{format-json}}, its subset I-JSON {{format-ijson}}, and its streaming counterpart JSON Text Sequences ({{format-json-seq}}.
+Furthermore, potential optimizations to these formats, such as reducing storage or processing overheads, are presented in {{optimizations}}.

-As depending on the employed format different deserializers/parsers should be used, the "qlog_format" field is used to indicate the chosen serialization approach.
-This field is always a string, but can be made hierarchical by the use of the "." separator between entries.
-For example, a value of "JSON.optimizationA" can indicate that a default JSON format is being used, but that a certain optimization of type A was applied to the file as well (see also
+Serialization formats require appropriate deserializers/parsers.
+The "qlog_format" field ({{qlog-file-schema}}) is used to indicate the chosen serialization format.
+This field is a string, but can be made hierarchical by the use of the "." separator between entries.
+For example, a value of "JSON.optimizationA" can indicate that a default JSON format is being used, with an example "type A" optimization; see also {{optimizations}}.
-{{optimizations}}).

 ## qlog to JSON mapping {#format-json}

-When mapping qlog to normal JSON, the "qlog_format" field MUST have the value "JSON".
-This is also the default qlog serialization and default value of this field.

-When using normal JSON serialization, the file extension/suffix SHOULD be ".qlog" and the Media Type (if any) SHOULD be "application/qlog+json" per {{!RFC6839}}.
+As described in {{qlog-file-schema}}, JSON is the default qlog serialization.
+When mapping qlog to normal JSON, QlogFile ({{qlog-file-def}}) is used and the "qlog_format" field MUST have the value "JSON".
+The file extension/suffix SHOULD be ".qlog".
+The Media Type, if any, SHOULD be "application/qlog+json" per
+{{!RFC6839}}.

-JSON files by definition ({{!RFC8259}}) MUST utilize the UTF-8 encoding, both for the file itself and the string values.

-While not specifically required by the JSON specification, all qlog field names in a JSON serialization MUST be lowercase.
+In accordance with {{Section 8.1 of !RFC8259}}, JSON files are required to use UTF-8 both for the file itself and the string values it contains.
+In addition, all qlog field names in a JSON serialization MUST be lowercase.

-In order to serialize CDDL-based qlog event and data structure definitions to JSON, the official CDDL-to-JSON mapping defined in Appendix E of {{!CDDL=RFC8610}} SHOULD be employed.
+In order to serialize CDDL-based qlog event and data structure definitions to JSON, the official CDDL-to-JSON mapping defined in
+{{Appendix E of CDDL}} SHOULD be employed.

-### I-JSON
+### I-JSON {#format-ijson}

-For some use cases, it should be taken into account that not all popular JSON parsers support the full JSON format.
-Especially for parsers integrated with the JavaScript programming language (e.g., Web browsers, NodeJS), users are recommended to stick to a JSON subset dubbed
+Not all popular JSON parsers support the full JSON format, especially those integrated within a JavaScript environment (e.g., Web browsers, NodeJS).
+For use cases that involve these environments, it can be beneficial to use the JSON subset dubbed I-JSON (or Internet-JSON); see {{!I-JSON=RFC7493}}.
-{{!I-JSON=RFC7493}} (or Internet-JSON).

-One of the key limitations of JavaScript and thus I-JSON is that it cannot represent full 64-bit integers in standard operating mode (i.e., without using BigInt extensions), instead being limited to the range of `[-(2**53)+1, (2**53)-1]`.
-In these circumstances, Appendix E of
+One of the key limitations of JavaScript, and thus I-JSON, is that it cannot represent full 64-bit integers in standard operating mode (i.e., without using BigInt extensions), instead being limited to the range -(2<sup>53</sup>)+1 to (2<sup>53</sup>)-1.
-{{!CDDL=RFC8610}} recommends defining new CDDL types for int64 and uint64 that limit their values to this range.

-While this can be sensible and workable for most use cases, some protocols targeting qlog serialization (e.g., QUIC, HTTP/3), might require full uint64 variables in some (rare) circumstances.
-In these situations, it should be allowed to also use the string-based representation of uint64 values alongside the numerical representation.
+To accommodate such environments in CDDL, {{Appendix E of CDDL}} recommends defining new CDDL types for int64 and uint64 that limit their values to the restricted 64-bit integer range.
+This can be problematic, as some protocols (e.g., QUIC, HTTP/3), might use the full int64/uint64 range and we therefore need a qlog serialization format to support it.
+One solution to this is to allow a string-based representation of 64-bit integers in addition to the numerical, but range-limited representation.

-Concretely, the following definition of uint64 should override the original and (web-based) tools should take into account that a uint64 field can be either a number or string.
+As such, when using I-JSON in these situations, the following CDDL definition of uint64 should override the original and parsers should take into account that a uint64 field can either be a number or string.

 ~~~
 uint64 = text /